 The Leading with Insight series is designed to support public health leadership at every level of an organization during this time of change and will help leaders discover the strengths, resources, and insights they need to meet the challenges ahead.

-The three-part series includes nine interactive sessions focused on a new way of leadership in a post-COVID world.
-It includes Leader as Learner, Leader as Facilitator, and Leader as Creator.
+The three-part series includes nine interactive sessions focused on a new way of leadership in a post-COVID world exploring how leaders can learn, facilitate, and create.

 Learners in this series will: